The Investment Treaty Arbitration Review: Principles of Damages for Violations other than Expropriation

 From the perspective of financial damages, full reparation requires awarding the damaged party with a sum of money that leaves them in the same financial position as if there had been no violation.
 To estimate the damages required to effect full reparation, quantum experts generally adopt a methodology that, as a first step, maps out two scenarios:

-- The 'actual' scenario, which represents the circumstances since the violation occurred.
-The actual scenario often extends beyond the time at which the expert is performing his or her analysis, and may therefore require forecasting of future events.
+- the 'actual' scenario, which represents the circumstances since the violation occurred.
+This often extends beyond the time at which the expert is performing his or her analysis and may therefore require forecasting of future events; and

-- The 'but-for' or 'counterfactual' scenario, which represents what would have happened in the absence of the violation.
-The but-for scenario also often extends into the future, and may therefore require both 'back-casting' and forecasting of what past and future outcomes would have been.
-In some circumstances, there may be significant uncertainty as to what those outcomes would have been, and experts address that uncertainty in various ways that we do not discuss in this chapter.
+- the 'but-for' or 'counterfactual' scenario, which represents what would have happened in the absence of the violation.
+The but-for scenario also often extends into the future and may therefore require both 'back-casting' and forecasting of what past and future outcomes would have been.
+In some circumstances, there may be significant uncertainty as to what those outcomes would have been, and experts address that uncertainty in various ways (which are beyond the scope of this chapter).

 Having carried out this first step, a number of different approaches are possible, including: